ibraheem-111/ibraheem-111.github.io/README.md

 # Muhammad Ibraheem's Portfolio

-A modern, minimalist portfolio website showcasing my academic background in Robotics and Autonomous Systems.
+A modern, minimalist single-page portfolio website hosted on GitHub Pages.

 ## Agent guide
 See `AGENTS.md` for a repository map and editing guardrails (useful for AI agents and new contributors).

 ## About Me
-I am a Masters Student in Robotics and Autonomous Systems (Systems Engineering) with a passion for technology, hiking, running, and literature.
+I’m a Master’s student in Robotics and Autonomous Systems at Arizona State University.
+My interests include robotics foundation models and decision-making for embodied systems, with ongoing work in legged locomotion and optimal control via reinforcement learning.

 ## Features
 - Clean, minimalist design
 - Responsive layout
-- Interactive elements
+- Interactive sidebar navigation (desktop collapse + mobile overlay)
+- Smooth scrolling + active section highlighting
-- Sections for academic background, interests, and projects
+- Sections for academic background, experience, projects, interests, and contact

 ## Technologies Used
 - HTML5